 - Many people prefer to watch their favorite TV series on Netflix.

 Again we have two consecutive verbs, “to prefer” and “to watch”, however, this time the second verb “to watch” is in the infinitive form.
 Why is this?

 This article about to infinitive and -ing verbs aims to explain to you when and how to use two consecutive verbs in a sentence; we will learn which verbs are followed by the infinitive form, and which verbs are followed by the gerund (-ing) form.

-Categories of verbs which are followed by the infinitive and/or -ing verbs
+Categories of verbs that can be followed by the infinitive and/or -ing verbs